Why a 50% chance of rain usually means a 100% chance of confusion.

 The rain chance doesn’t equal intensity, amounts, or duration:

 So can you have flooding if you only have a 20% chance of rain?
 Yes!
 The chance of rain is just that, the chance of seeing measurable rainfall which is 0.01” or more.
 There is nothing calculated into the chance of rain for how fast it falls or for how long.
 So yes if you are the 20% that gets rain it most certainly could be a flash flood, especially in summer.
 Then again, the chance of rain can be 100% and it could just be a few hours of drizzle everywhere.
 Also just because it’s raining where you are, doesn’t mean that chance of rain should be 100%.
 This is really important when looking at an app.
-Do you know how the app is using rain chances and an 80% chance doesn’t mean a washout.
+Do you know how the app is using rain chances and an 80% chance doesn’t mean a washout?
 It just means a good chance of rain at some point in the day, like a 30-40 min storm out of 24hrs which would not cancel my plans.
 Which if you are going to the beach this is like every day so be cautious changing plans based on just an app forecast of rain.
-You should ask a human meteorologist if its just a quick pop up shower or storm or something more.
+You should ask a human meteorologist if it’s just a quick pop-up shower or storm or something more.

 So how do we use it on TV?